How did Maharishi discover TM?

 The young student later was awarded the title “Maharishi”, which means “great visionary” in Sanskrit.
 His Holiness Maharishi Mahesh Yogi was his full title.

 Maharishi’s biggest contribution only came later, once he succeeded in not just structuring the technique, but also in structuring the teachers’ education to enable them to teach the Transcendental Meditation technique correctly.
 The only reason why this natural technique was lost, was the lack of available teachers who knew how to teach real meditation.
 History showed that it was difficult to teach the technique perfectly so that the practice was fully natural and effortless, otherwise the technique would have never been lost.
 The natural experience is very subtle and personal, and requires a careful guidance of a teacher with the requisite experience (and this is why TM cannot be learned from a book).
 The education to become a Transcendental Meditation teacher requires a full-time course of almost 6 months.
 Maharishi has taught more than 40.000 TM teachers around the world.
 This education has proven successful, as evidenced by all the research and the experiences of more than 6 million people that have already learned the technique.
 The TM technique is easy to learn, pleasant to practice and immediately affects on all areas of life, because it goes to the source of all life.
 This is what real meditation should be like, much more than just relaxation.
-It should be returning to oneself, and discovering one’s true nature (see the highest human experience).
+It should be returning to oneself, and discovering one’s true nature.

 Over the past 50 years Maharishi has revived numerous other methods from the Vedic scriptures (one of the oldest traditions in the world) to bring us back in touch with ourselves, and has brought this to the attention of the world, such as Ayur-veda.